Women and vegetarianism and veganism advocacy: 1800s

-Some nineteenth-century accounts describe women as active in early vegetarian and animal welfare circles, often alongside other reform movements and periodical publishing.
+Women were active in nineteenth-century vegetarian and animal welfare circles, often in connection with other social reform movements and periodical publishing.

-In Britain, Martha Brotherton—active in the Bible Christian Church, a Christian sect advocating temperence and a meat-free diet—published Vegetable Cookery (1812).
+In Britain, Martha Brotherton, a member of the Bible Christian Church, a Christian sect that advocated temperance and a meat-free diet, published Vegetable Cookery (1812).
 It has been described as the first explicitly vegetarian cookbook.
-Historians, including Kathryn Gleadle, argue that the book guided early nineteenth-century Americans in adopting vegetarianism and provided a template for later vegetarian cookbooks.
+Kathryn Gleadle and other historians have argued that the book helped early nineteenth-century Americans adopt vegetarianism and influenced later vegetarian cookbooks.

-In the United States, Asenath Hatch Nicholson promoted meat-free cookery after encountering Sylvester Graham's lectures; she and her husband operated a vegetarian boarding house in New York City and she published Nature's Own Book (1835) and A Treatise on Vegetable Diet (1848).
-The Transcendentalist commune Fruitlands (1843) adopted a vegan regimen that excluded animal products and certain crops, reflecting beliefs about purity and non-exploitation; Louisa May Alcott's later account drew attention to the heavy domestic burden borne by women at the site, and the community disbanded within months.
-In 1850, the American Vegetarian Society connected abstention from meat with a range of reforms, and its journal linked vegetarianism with women's rights and abolition; prominent reformers, including Susan B. Anthony, attended vegetarian society events.
+In the United States, Asenath Hatch Nicholson promoted meat-free cookery after hearing Sylvester Graham lecture.
+She and her husband operated a vegetarian boarding house in New York City, and she published Nature's Own Book (1835) and A Treatise on Vegetable Diet (1848).
+The Transcendentalist community Fruitlands (1843) adopted a vegan regimen that excluded animal products and some crops.
+Louisa May Alcott's later account drew attention to the domestic labour expected of women at the community, which disbanded within months.
+In 1850, the American Vegetarian Society associated abstention from meat with other reforms.
+Its journal connected vegetarianism with women's rights and abolition, and reformers including Susan B. Anthony attended vegetarian society events.

-Accounts of British feminist vegetarianism also discuss the physician and spiritualist Anna Kingsford (1846–1888), who argued in The Perfect Way in Diet (1881) for meat abstention on anatomical, health, ethical and spiritual grounds, linked vegetarianism to women's emancipation and anti-vivisection, and situated dietary reform within Theosophical ideas of social and moral renewal.
+The physician and spiritualist Anna Kingsford (1846–1888) argued in The Perfect Way in Diet (1881) for meat abstention on anatomical, health, ethical and spiritual grounds.
+Ruby Ekkel writes that Kingsford connected vegetarianism with women's emancipation, anti-vivisection and Theosophical ideas of social and moral reform.